ANSANJAY/LinuxKernelExportingSymbols/6_module_stacking/readme.md

 -----

-**Section 1: Explain the technical concept**

 📘 **Using `modprobe` to Load Kernel Modules with Dependencies**:

-`modprobe` is a command in Linux that adds or removes modules from the kernel.
-Unlike `insmod`, which simply inserts a module without considering dependencies, `modprobe` will automatically load any dependent modules.
-By creating symbolic links in the `/lib/modules/$(uname -r)/kernel/drivers/misc` directory, you're telling `modprobe` where to find your custom modules.
-The `depmod` command is then used to calculate module dependencies and create a modules.dep file, which `modprobe` consults.
+- `modprobe` is a command in Linux that adds or removes modules from the kernel.
+- Unlike `insmod`, which simply inserts a module without considering dependencies, `modprobe` will automatically load any dependent modules.
+- By creating symbolic links in the `/lib/modules/$(uname -r)/kernel/drivers/misc` directory, you're telling `modprobe` where to find your custom modules.
+- The `depmod` command is then used to calculate module dependencies and create a modules.dep file, which `modprobe` consults.

 ---

-**Section 2: Technical Interview Questions & Answers**

 ❓ **Question**: Why is `modprobe` preferred over `insmod` when dealing with modules that have dependencies?